-Study in India a Semester!
+Study in Madagascar for a Semester!

 SIT Study Abroad offers small (10-35 participants) semester and summer programs for undergraduate students in Asia and the Pacific, Africa, Europe, Latin America, and the Middle East, as well as comparative programs in multiple locations.
 Students step beyond the boundaries of a traditional classroom to analyze the critical issues shaping local communities around the globe.
 On the Madagascar program students will experience the natural wonders of Madagascar’s rainforests, spiny thickets, savannah, mangroves and coral reefs while you explore environmental challenges, conservation, and development in a biodiversity “hot spot” that has been isolated from neighboring land masses for more than 100 million years..